modmore/docs/en/02_ContentBlocks/v1.x/08_Snippets/01_cbGetFieldContent.md

 - `&fieldSettingFilter`: allows filtering by == or != of a field setting.
 Only items matching the filter will be returned.
 - `&limit`: allows limiting the number of matched fields.
 Runs after `&fieldSettingFilter`.
 - `&offset`: allows skipping the first n matched fields
+- `&innerLimit`: for container fields like galleries and repeaters, you can set a limit for the number or images/rows to be returned from each container.
+- `&innerOffset`: for container fields like galleries and repeaters, you can set an offset for the number of images/rows in each container.
 - `&tpl`: a chunk name defining a template to use for your field.
 If not set, the ContentBlocks template for the field will be used.
 - `&wrapTpl`: a chunk name defining a template to use for your field wrapper.
 If not set, the ContentBlocks wrapper template for the field will be used.
 Applies only to multi-value inputs (galleries, files, etc.)
 - `&returnAsJSON`: return values of the selected field as JSON.
 Filters, offsets, and limits will be applied, but templates will be disregarded.